 Welcome to FPCS Group @ Georgia Tech!

-Applications include energy, propulsion, aerospace design, chemical engineering, biomedical engineering, and advancing our understanding of climate change.
+Applications include energy, propulsion, aerospace design, chemical engineering, thermal sciences, environmental engineering, biomedical engineering, and more.

 Suhas S. Jain, Ph.D.